-The outcome of the investigation would enable the organization in deciding if the offence has to be reported, and the proper authority46 before which such reporting has to be made.
-For example, the Reserve Bank of India has issued Master Directions which provide for guidelines for reporting frauds to police/CBI and that the following cases should invariably be referred to the state police or to the CBI as detailed below:47
+The outcome of the investigation would enable the organization in deciding if the offence has to be reported, and the proper authority49 before which such reporting has to be made.
+Reference may be drawn to the Reserve Bank of India's Master Directions which provide for guidelines for reporting frauds to police/CBI and that the following cases should invariably be referred to the state police or to the CBI.
+It requires banks to ensure that all frauds of one lakh rupees and above are reported to their Boards promptly on their detection.
+An overview of the Master Directions are provided below:50

-Category of bank Amount involved in the fraud Agency to whom complaint should be lodged Remarks ₹10000 and above State Police If committed by staff Private Sector/ Foreign ₹ 0.1 million and above State Police If committed by outsiders on their own and/or with the connivance of bank staff/officers.
-Banks ₹10 million and above In addition to State Police, SFIO, Ministry of Corporate Affairs, Government of India.
+Category of bank Amount involved in the fraud Agency to whom complaint should be lodged Remarks Private Sector/ ₹ 10000 and above State Police If committed by staff Foreign Banks ₹ 0.1 million and above State Police If committed by outsiders on their own and/or with the connivance of bank staff/officers. ₹ 10 million and above In addition to State Police, SFIO, Ministry of Corporate Affairs, Government of India.
 Details of the fraud are to be reported to SFIO.
+Public Sector Banks Below ₹ 30 million 1. ₹ 10,000/- and above but below ₹ 0.1 million State Police If committed by staff.
+2. ₹ 0.1 million and above but below ₹ 30 million To the State CID/Economic Offences Wing of the State concerned To be lodged by the Regional Head of the bank concerned

-^{46.} See, part 1 of this paper
+^{49.} See, part 1 of this paper

-RBI Master Directions on Frauds - Classification and Reporting by commercial banks and select FIs dated I July 2016 (updated as on 3 July 2017 vide letter DBS.CO.CFMC.
-BC.No.I/23.04.001/2015-16 dated I July 2015
+^{50.} RBI Master Directions on Frauds - Classification and Reporting by commercial banks and select FIs dated 1 July 2016 (updated as on 3 July 2017 vide letter DBS.CO.CFMC.BC.No.1/23.04.001/2015-16 dated 1 July 2015 <